Lucélia Santos: Personal life

-She was married to classical composer and conductor John Neschling, from whom she divorced.
+She was married to classical composer and conductor John Neschling, whom she divorced.
 Their son, Pedro Neschling (born June 28, 1982), is also an actor.

 Lucélia has always been a friend of President Luiz Inácio Lula da Silva, since her parents' house was located in front of the Santo André labor union headquarters, where then metallurgist Lula began his political career.
 Her involvement with the Workers' Party emerged in the late 1970s, when some outlawed from the military regime began to return to Brazil and continues until the present day.
 She was engaged in all of Lula's presidential campaigns.
 In addition to her support of the Workers' Party, Lucélia was also one of the first artists to support the Green Party, raising awareness to the problems of deforestation.
 She has also supported Diretas Já and breastfeeding.